slevithan/oniguruma-parser/src/optimizer/README.md

 ### Always on

-The following optimizations result from the nature of the parser, which builds an AST.
-They can't be disabled.
+The following optimizations are always enabled.
+They result from the nature of the parser, which builds an AST.

 | Description | Example |
 |-|-|